erikyao/erikyao.github.io/_posts/2018-07-26-digest-of-terence-tao-analysis.md

 - Proposition 9.9.8：一对等价序列，经过一致连续函数映射，得到的两个结果序列仍然等价
 - Proposition 9.9.15：一致连续函数把有界集映射成有界集

+### Extra Notes

+- Theorem 6.4.18 (Completeness of the reals). 实数序列 Cauchy $\iff$ 收敛
+    - In the language of metric spaces (see Chapter 12), Theorem 6.4.18 asserts that the real numbers are a **complete** metric space--hat they do not contain "holes" the same way the rationale do.
+(Certainly the rationale have lots of Cauchy sequences which do not converge to other rationale; take for instance the sequence $1,1.4,1.41,1.414,1.4142,\dots$ which converges to the irrational $\sqrt{2}$.)
+    - This property is closely related to the least upper bound property (Theorem 5.5.9), and is one of the principal characteristics which make the real numbers superior to the rational numbers for the purposes of doing analysis (taking limits, taking derivatives and integrals, finding zeroes of functions, that kind of thing), as we shall see in later chapters.
+- Bolzano-Weierstrass theorem:
+    - It says that if a sequence is bounded, then eventually it has no choice but to converge in some places; it has "no room" to spread out and stop itself from acquiring limit points.
+It is not true for unbounded sequences; for instance, the sequence $1,2,3,\dots$ has no convergent subsequences whatsoever.
+    - In the language of topology, this means that the interval $\lbrace x \in \mathbb{R}: -Μ < x < Μ \rbrace$ is **compact**, whereas an unbounded set such as the real line $\mathbb{R}$ is not compact.
+The distinction between compact sets and non-compact sets will be very important in later chapters--of similar importance to the distinction between finite sets and infinite sets.
+- Heine-Borel theorem for the line:
+    - In the language of metric space topology, it asserts that every subset of the real line which is closed and bounded, is also **compact**.
+A more general version of this theorem can be found in Theorem 12.5.7.

 ## Chapter 10 - Differentiation of functions (函数的微分)

 **Definition 10.1.1** (Differentiability at a point).
 Let $X \subset \mathbb{R}$, and let $x \in X$ and also a limit point of $X$.
 Let $f: X \to \mathbb{R}$ be a function.
 If